HomeAccount ReceivableDunning 101: The Ultimate Guide for Collection Teams

 Step 2: Strategize Outreach

-The next step involves strategizing dunning outreach according to the account segments.
-The strategies vary from business to business.
-Listed below are the industry best practices that you can follow.
+The next step is to plan dunning outreach based on different account types.
+The strategies will vary depending on the business.
+Below are some industry best practices you can follow.

 1) High risk – Prioritize delinquent accounts for customized and multi-thread follow-ups.
 Some businesses may opt to target customers with the highest outstanding amounts, while others may focus on those with the most extended overdue periods.